-Plan for the semester: we will begin by working with declarative concurrency in which many of the thornier problems do not occur, but which has limited expressive power.
-We then move on to message passing concurrency where the our goal is to see how to ensure that the complications of concurrency don't impact parts of programs where they are really unnecessary, and finally we will look at shared state concurrency where the problems are in ones face much of the time.
+Plan for the semester: we will begin by working with shared-state concurrency which will seem the most familiar to you but in which some of the thorniest problems arise.
+We will primarily use Java as the basis for this discussion but also discuss pthreads in C. We then move on to message passing concurrency in a function language where the our goal is to see how these characteristics ensure that the complications of concurrency don't impact parts of programs where they are really unnecessary.